ossuminc/riddl/doc/src/hugo/content/introduction/what-is-riddl-based-on.md

 the task of implementation.
 Regeneration of the model in subsequent iterations of the design are accommodated and continue to provide value through the evolution of the design without interrupting the implementation.

-RIDDL gets its name from an acronym that stands for "Reactive Interface to Domain Definition Language".

 ## Domain Driven Design (DDD)
 RIDDL is based on concepts from